-The A.S. in Paralegal Studies (Legal Assisting) degree at FSCJ has been approved by the American Bar Association (ABA) since 1997.
+The A.S. in Legal Studies (Paralegal Studies) degree at FSCJ has been approved by the American Bar Association (ABA) since 1997.
 In fact, it is the only ABA-approved program in North Florida.

 This program cannot be completed entirely online.
 Due to ABA requirements, students must complete a minimum number of credit hours through traditional classroom instruction.
 Transfer of legal specialty courses from other institutions may be limited by the program's ABA approval.

 Upon completing this program, students will be able to demonstrate proficiency in the following program learning outcomes:

 At this time, certification of paralegals/legal assistants remains voluntary in Florida.
 The Certified Paralegal (CP) credential is recognized in the legal community as representing the highest standard of excellence and professionalism.
 Students who successfully graduate from the Paralegal Studies (Legal Assisting) program at Florida State College at Jacksonville meet the educational requirements to sit for the CP exam.
 The exam is administered locally by the National Association of Legal Assistants (NALA).
 For more information regarding the CP exam, eligibility and fees, please visit the NALA website at http://nala.org/.